nvn0/find_hosts/README.md

 # find_hosts
-program to search files fontent for ip's and url's with regex
+program to search files text for ip's and url's with regex

 ## Compile: